sarahrose26/wdandcomputerprinciplesfall18/syllabus.md

 *Web hosting and domain names

+## Policies
+Assignments that you turn in should be your own work.
+It’s fine to talk to other students and to get assistance in how to do something, but you should not ask another person to do the work for you.
+For reference, here is the [Computer Science Department’s statement on academic integrity](https://cs.nyu.edu/home/undergrad/policy.html).

+## Submitting Assignments
+1. Log into NYU Classes with your NYU NetID and password.

+2. Click on the tab for the appropriate class.

+3. Click on “Assignments” in the navigation bar on the left.

+4. Click on the link for the corresponding assignment in the main window.

+5. Add whatever comments you may need to under “Assignment Text.”

+6. If file attachments are required, compress them and use the following naming convention: lastname_firstname_assignmentnumber.

+7. To attach files, click the “Choose File” button under “Attachments” to find the file you wish to submit and select it.
+Add additional files as necessary.
+Make sure that the file appears as an attachment before you continue.

+8. When you are ready, click the “Submit” button and wait for confirmation before closing the browser window.
+Once you have submitted an assignment you can only resubmit it twice, so make sure that what you are submitting is the final version of your work.

 ## Textbook
 Learning Web Design, 5th Edition
 A Beginner's Guide to HTML, CSS, JavaScript, and Web Graphics